-The course is taught by Dr Zahl in a weekly 2-hour seminar in the Michaelmas Term.
+The course is taught by Professor Zahl in a weekly 2-hour seminar in the Michaelmas Term.
 Students will prepare and present comments on assigned readings.

-Students should have two supervisions per essay (four overall), with allowance for a 15 minute initial 'setting up' meeting with the supervisor for each essay.
+Students should have two supervisions per essay (four overall, not to be subdivided), with allowance for a 15 minute initial 'setting up' meeting with the supervisor for each essay.